15 Best Film Schools In The U.S. To Become An Award-Winning Short Filmmaker

 Yes, the film school king of the East coast is well-represented here, being only one of two film schools in the entire United States to rack up double-digit Student Academy Awards over the last 10 ceremonies.
 It’s easy to get caught up in the iconography of the place.
 Spike Lee.
 Martin Scorsese.
 These are directors so indelibly linked to the school that helped make them who they are.
 Yet, once you take off the rose-tinted glasses, you may be amazed to find just how well the Tisch School is performing in 2018.

 NYU’s signature film program still remains one of the most competitive in the world, meaning only the best of the best get in.
-Then there’s the incredible faculty (especially the professors emeriti) that’s there less to boss students around then to guide and encourage them into whatever best feeds their creativity.
+Then there’s the incredible faculty (especially the professors emeriti) that’s there not to boss students around but to guide and encourage them into whatever best feeds their creativity.
 Finally, there’s New York City itself: an incredibly iconic place to shoot.
 Having the NYU name attached to your project can do wonders for making connections, finding resources and knowing that your film has a huge chance of being up for some major awards at the end of the year.

 University of Southern California (18 awards)